htmlgraphic/Apache/README.md

 ##Build Tests
 As you continue to build more containers and extend functions, a very useful tool is using a *test driven development* solution.
 This repo is setup to use [CircleCI](https://circleci.com/gh/htmlgraphic/Docker) and have numerous tests set within `circle.yml`.
 It is very good to know that your built containers pass all the tests you define before setup in production.

+As each Docker container is split into its own repo deeper tests and master builds will be managed via a build a deployment service called [Shippable](http://shippable.com)